 If Google finds your tracked information on the dark web, it'll notify you and offer some suggestions on how to protect yourself.
 It says that, for instance, if it spots your Social Security number, you might want to report it as stolen and take action to protect your credit.
 The report will also highlight information potentially related to you beyond the details you add to your monitoring profile.

 Google has been adding other features to One beyond security measures and extra storage.
-It that subscribers can access the Magic Eraser feature in Google Photos.
+It revealed in February that subscribers can access the Magic Eraser feature in Google Photos.
 Before then, the feature was only available on Pixel 6 and Pixel 7 devices.